NeeyiOla/Automated-Sales-Report-Process/README.md

 Business Intelligence Analyst & Workflow Automation Developer

 # Project Overview
-This project automates the weekly sales data workflow, integrates historical data collection, and delivers real-time financial reporting and forecasting using Power Automate, Power BI, and Excel.
+This project automates the weekly sales data workflow, integrates historical data collection, and delivers real-time financial reporting and forecasting using OneDrive and SharePoint for Busines, Power Automate, Power BI, and Excel.

 # Problem Statement
 Manual handling of weekly sales reports created inefficiencies, inconsistency in reporting, and delays in decision-making.
 The lack of automation and centralised data limited the ability to conduct trend analysis, forecasting, and performance tracking.
+There is also need for preservation of time consume by manual work process, data and information protection to be considered and lastly due to unroutine task that could cause prevention smooth work process by lack of real-time data insight and decision making.

 # Stakeholder Engagement
 Weekly sync with the Sales Team, Finance Department, and C-Suite to identify reporting needs and automate manual tasks.
 Workshops were held to to define KPIs and success measures.

-#Target Stakeholders
+# Target Stakeholders
 - Sale Managers
 - Finacial Analyst
 - Operations Director